OlivierLD/ROB/README.md

 ## Preamble
 One _major_ requirement here is to be able to do everything _<u>at sea</u>_ - that means with _**NO**_ Internet access.
 Some operations (like the build of the project 🙄...) would require an Internet connection.
 But definitely, we tried here to keep those requirements to a bare minimum.
-The runtime part can be done offline.
+The runtime part can indeed happen offline.
 Routing calculation (based on GRIBs and faxes you can receive with an SSB), almanac publication, all this can be done with on-board resources only.